graphql-devise/graphql_devise/README.md

 ```

 ### Running the Generator
-Graphql Devise generator will execute `Devise` and `Devise Token Auth`
-generators to setup the gems in your project, you customize them to
-your needs using their initializer files(one per gem) as usual.
+Graphql Devise generator will execute `Devise` and `Devise Token Auth` generators to setup the gems in your project, you can customize them to your needs using their initializer files(one per gem) as usual.

 ```bash
 $ bundle exec rails generate graphql_devise:install
 ```
 The generator accepts 2 params:
-- `user_class`: Model name in which `Devise` modules will be mounted.
+- `user_class`: Model name in which `Devise` modules will be included.
 This uses a `find or create` strategy.
 Defaults to `User`.
 - `mount_path`: Path in which the separate graphql schema for devise will be mounted.
 Defaults to `/graphql_auth`.

-Additionally the option `mount` is available starting from `v0.12.0`.
-This option will allow you to mount the operations in you own schema instead of
-a dedicated one.
+The option `mount` is available starting from `v0.12.0`.
+This option will allow you to mount the operations in your own schema instead of a dedicated one.
 When this option is provided `mount_path` param is not used.

 #### Mounting the Schema in a Separate Route

-To mount use a different schema the generator will use `user_class` and `mount_path` params (or their default values).
+To configure the gem to use a separate schema, the generator will use `user_class` and `mount_path` params (or their default values).
 Avoid passing the `--mount` option or the gem will try to use an existing schema.
 The route will be mounted in `config/routes.rb`.
 For instance the executing: